guypaxman/vbr_bayesian_inversion/tests/readme.md

 results = load('./tests/testdata/test_make_vm_comparison.mat');
 ```

 The `current_vals` structure will contain the data output for the current version of the code, the `results` structure will contain information on the comparison, including which arrays failed their checks.

+## a note on test speed

+While the tests do report elapsed time of tests, with differences from the references, these are not super useful unless the initial test already takes a long time.